Gallbladder cancer: Risk factors

+According to the recent systematic review, gallbladder cancer risk is strongly associated with higher body mass index, obesity, overweight, waist circumference, waist-to-height ratio, high parity, and bile duct infection.
+Meanwhile, the links to tobacco smoking, alcohol consumption, and insufficient physical activity are significant but considered less credible.

 Diagnosis

 Early diagnosis is not generally possible.
 People at high risk, such as women or Native Americans with gallstones, are evaluated closely.
 Transabdominal ultrasound, CT scan, endoscopic ultrasound, MRI, and MR cholangio-pancreatography (MRCP) may be used for diagnosis.
 A large number of gallbladder cancers are found incidentally in patients being evaluated for cholelithiasis or gallstone formation, which is far more common.
+No effective population screening method exists for gallbladder cancer, and early-stage disease typically presents without symptoms.
+According to the American Cancer Society, only approximately 20% (1 in 5) of gallbladder cancers are detected while still localized to the gallbladder.
 A biopsy is the only certain way to tell whether or not the tumorous growth is malignant.